-A framework, 'Interventions for Equity,'3 has been developed to support the planning and implementing of interventions and approaches to meet the needs of children and young people affected by poverty in order to close the attainment gap.
+A framework, 'Interventions for Equity,' has been developed to support the planning and implementing of interventions and approaches to meet the needs of children and young people affected by poverty in order to close the attainment gap.
 The examples cited act as a stimulus for wider reflection of what would suit your local context and are by no means the only interventions that should be considered.
-The EEF toolkit4 is also available to support decision making.